Libyan Constitutional Union

 The proclamation cited the LCU's aim "to restore constitutional legitimacy to Libya and to re-establish the rule of law".
-The LCU went on to call upon the Libyan people to reiterate their pledge of allegiance to King Idris El-Senusi - as an historical leader of the Libyan people's struggle for independence and national unity, and rally around him as a symbol of legality for the nation.
+The LCU went on to call upon the Libyan people to reiterate their pledge of allegiance to King Idris El-Senussi - as a historical leader of the Libyan people's struggle for independence and national unity, and rally around him as a symbol of legality for the nation.

 The proclamation ended by asserting "the Libyan people's right to restore justice and thereafter to decide such form of body politic and system of government as they may choose of their own free will in a referendum to be conducted under international supervision within a reasonable period following the restoration of constitutional legality to the nation".

-The LCU's call to rally around the king and benefit from his constitutional legitimacy was not welcomed by other Libyan opposition groups in exile.
+The LCU's call to rally around the King and benefit from his constitutional legitimacy was not welcomed by other Libyan opposition groups in exile.
 None other than the LCU embraced it.

 The LCU chairman repeatedly disclosed in newspaper articles that the organization was met with severe American hostility.